ajohnson114/data_platform/README.md

 Think of this project as:

-> 🧠 A platform design example
+> A platform design example for generalized orchestration tasks
-> 🏗️ Not just a single pipeline
+> Not just a single pipeline

-The focus is on **architecture and execution semantics**, not cloud infrastructure.

 ---